 The pilot lamp and the beeper turn on when the oil level is low in engine mounted oil reservoir or if a wire/connector of this electrical circuit is not properly connected.
-Fill reservoir as soon as possible or contact an authorized dealer if light or beeper remain on.
+Fill reservoirs as soon as possible or contact an authorized SEA-DOO sport boat dealer if light or beeper remain on.
 CAUTION: Never run engine out of oil.
 Serious engine damage will occur.